Friday, March 16, 2012

 17.03.12.
 Alice in Videoland re-opening, owner talking to TV 3 News camera man, Tuam St

-After 10 000 quakes, claptrap about rockfall, computer modelling was no excuse for CERA's delays affecting white zoners' lives.
-Meanwhile Port Hills white zoners still waited for CERA to do their land rezoning by the end of June, so white zoners could get on with their limbo-lives, more than a year post 22.02.11 Killer Quake.
+After 10 000 quakes, CERA's claptrap about rockfall & computer-modelling was no excuse for CERA's delays affecting white-zoners' lives.
+Meanwhile Port Hills white-zoners still awaited CERA's land rezoning by the end of June so white-zoners could progress their limbo-lives, more than a year post 22 February 2011 Quake1

 17.03.12.
 ROAD CLOSED.
 Orange, plastic, road cones, steel mesh fence cordon.
 Alice in Videoland re-opening view: quake demolition site, steel braced McKenzie Willis, Tuam St / High St. 2019.
 The area would be Salt District

-While I snapped demolition sites around Alice in Videoland, Tuam St / High St, more photographers & video shoppers saw the same.
-A TV 3 News team interviewed video shop owners outside & inside Alice in Videoland.
+While I snapped demolition-sites around Alice in Videoland, Tuam St / High St, more photographers & video-shoppers arrived.
+A TV 3 News team interviewed Alice in Videoland's video shop-owners.

 17.03.12.
 Steel mesh fence cordon.
 Alice in Videoland reopening, TV 3 News camera man & anchor girl, Tuam St